 If you want to visit places that are not particularly dog friendly we can provide you with the details of an experienced, insured pet sitter who lives in the village and can care for your dog/s.

 Explore the rugged wilderness of Bodmin Moor

 The remote, rugged landscape of Bodmin Moor is Cornwall at its wildest and is a walker’s dream.
 It has Cornwall’s two highest points, Rough Tor and Brown Willy, more than a hundred Bronze Age hut circles and the foundations of a Medieval chapel.
 If you’re planning to walk your dog on the moor, we recommend warm clothing and good walking boots!

 A few simple house rules to make your stay perfect

 We love dogs here at Great Hills Lodge and we know that for lots of families, a holiday just wouldn’t be the same if they had to leave their furry friends behind.
-To make sure you have the best stay possible with your dogs, we have a few simple house rules we ask guests to follow.
+To make sure you have the best stay possible with your dogs, we have a few simple house rules we ask guests to follow which can be found at section 12 d) of our terms and conditions.
 Click here to read our Terms and Conditions

 We can also put you in touch with an insured dog sitter in the village who will care for your dog should you want to visit somewhere with dog restrictions or to go out for meal without your dog for example.
 Just ask us for the details.